-Just think about it, a Surface Book 3 with an even sharper display, more powerful components and the latest in connectivity – the perfect opposition to Apple’s ever-evolving MacBook Pro lineup.
+Just think about it – a Surface Book 3 with a better display, more powerful guts and Thunderbolt 3.
+It could be the perfect opposition to Apple’s ever-evolving MacBook Pro lineup.

-While we don’t have any concrete information about the successor to the Surface Book 2, we can at least partake in some speculation.
-So, with that in mind, let’s dive into what we think the Surface Book 3 might look like.
+Now, while we don’t have anything in the way of concrete information about the Surface Book, 3, we can at least speculate based on past releases and our tech expertise.
+So, with that in mind, let’s dive into what we think the Surface Book 3 may look like.

 Cut to the chase

 - What is it?
 The would-be third Surface Book 2-in-1 laptop

 - When is it out?
 Likely between September and November 2019

 - What will it cost?
 Likely as much as – if not more than – the current model

 The Surface Book 2 was released by Microsoft in late 2017 – it’s not even a year old.
 So, if we follow the release pattern of Surface devices that aren’t the Surface Pro, you probably shouldn't expect the Surface Book 3 until late 2019 at the earliest.

 Still, we have no clue when the Surface Book sequel will arrive.
 All we have to reference is an admittedly dodgy report from Christian Today, citing sources speaking to Gizmolead, reporting that the Surface Book will launch in October.
 Yeah, basically nothing worthwhile.

 We really don’t think the Surface Book 3 will launch in 2018 but, hey – we’ve been wrong before.
 Until we get some more concrete information, or even rumors, we’re going to stick with our 2019 or 2020 Surface Book 3 release date speculation.